andyulumudin/webincms/README.md

 ## Setup

 Create database and update `.env` file.
-Open terminal, and write this commang `php spark migrage` and then `php spark db:seed DefaultUser`
+Open terminal, and write this commang `php spark migrate` and then `php spark db:seed DefaultUser`

 ## Start the app/website